 You can use a large, long handled, flat brush or like me, a palette knife does the trick.
 If you’re using a brush, buy a good quality bright, long handled flat brush which is stiff enough for oil painting.
 For finer detail, a short handled, round brush works well.
 My brushes last for years because I always clean them thoroughly with turps at the end of a day’s painting and then rub them over a bar of soap and warm water.
 Treat them with care and they will serve you well.
 If you are using a palette knife for painting, I prefer a medium size with a fine, rounded edge.
 Test them out before buying, as they vary so much in weight, springiness and performance.

-The horizon line should be darkest on the horizon.
+The horizon line should be a little darker right on the horizon.
 Blend in this line so that it doesn’t look like you’ve reached the end of the world!

 Add emerald green to your blue (I use phthallo blue for my beach paintings, but you could also use ultramarine).
 Lighten your paint with a little white as you go down your canvas or board, making it quite a light green towards the shore.